 So, if you know all this, how do you stop it happening?
 Short answer is you can’t.
 All you can do is minimise the impact of the crash when it happens.

-There’s just no hard and fast rules for controlling what happens when you put a bunch of people with completely different backgrounds, objectives and working styles together and expect them to come up with an amazing advertising campaign.
+There’s just no hard and fast rules.
+You’re trying to control a bunch of people with completely different backgrounds, objectives and working styles.
+That’s a hard challenge to manage to deliver an amazing advertising campaign.

-But to minimise the damage of this car crash of a meeting, here’s three things you could consider.
+But to minimise the damage of this car crash of a meeting, here’s 3 things that can help.

 Prepare the route in advance

 Nothing creates a car crash faster in these creative review meetings than the client being surprised.
-Or getting an idea that has no relation to the brief.
+Or getting an idea that ignores what was in the the brief.

 Creative teams seem to love the ‘big reveal’ in these meetings.
 One agency we worked with would literally put ideas up on wall behind a curtain and whip it back dramatically to show the ideas off.